 For more information or if you have any difficulty booking please email email@example.com or call me on 07840258550.
 To hear about new class dates sign up to the Breadinfife newsletter

 We should manage to bake all of these with a bit of snacking along the way.
 The aim of the class is to get the feel of the dough at each stage (mixing, kneading, shaping and firing) and know when to move from one stage to the next.

 Very different techniques for each one of these.
 The pirozhki dough is half way between a pastry and a flat bread, delicious either way.
-Challah, a soft, buttery, eggy dough platted and glazed to make a wonderful breakfast treat.
-Croissants; there's the challenge of laminating the dough with butter (lots of butter!) then the fun of shaping and glazing them.
-With oatcakes the revelation is how easy they are to make and just how good they taste.
+Challah is a soft, buttery, eggy dough, plaited and glazed to make a wonderful breakfast treat.
+Lemon bread is easy and surprisingly more-ish.
+The lemon scent leaps out again when you toast it.
+Olive bread made with a little rye, semolina and wholemeal is light and delicious.

-The cobs are all made in casseroles (dutch oven baking) using an overnight pre-ferment.
+The cobs are all made using overnight ferments.
 These doughs are quite soft so they need different handling and shaping from your average white loaf.
-The term "no-knead" is slightly misleading as we do require to develop the gluten in the dough, however it is all done with minimum effort and with the dough remaining in the bowl.
-We will also make pirozhkis (like vegetable filled pasties with a soft pastry shell) for lunch and some biscuits if we have time.
-The crusty loaves are the best bread I make.
+Development of gluten is done with minimum effort by gently folding the dough in the bowl.
+We will also make breadsticks, again using a pre-ferment.

 Hot cross buns are fun to make, delicious and to quote another baker "if it's not Easter then leave off the crosses".
 Platted sweet German easter bread sounds good too!